brunocf/albion-price-check/README.md

 - Interact with the game
 - Read the game screen
-- Read the game packages
+- Read the game network packages

 ## License